Geospatial Index and Query

 query.where(predicate);

-The above will create an index on geoJSON list elements, and construct the query predicate using the index.
+The above creates an index on GeoJSON list elements and constructs the query predicate using the index.

 This example script specifies a circle with a radius of 300 meters at longitude/latitude -122.250629, 37.871022.